avishaan/codehatcher.github.io/index.md

 is as fulfilling as leading an engineering team to develop an innovative product and into a cutting edge team.

-If you're curious to see what **motivates me** as an engineer who likes to program, check out my posts on machine learning [posts on machine learning]({% link _pages/category-archive.md %}).
+If you're curious to see what **motivates me** as an engineer who likes to program, check out my [posts on machine learning]({% link _pages/category-archive.md %}).
 If you're curious to see what motivates me as a team leader, check out my [book notes]({% link _pages/books.md %}) on what I've read.
 If you're curious to see what I've worked on in the past so we can collaborate, check out some of my past projects.

-Feel free to reach out. **I'm open to** advising, investing, collaborating, and other potential opportunities.
+Feel free to reach out. **I'm open to** advising, investing, collaborating, and other interesting opportunities.

 {% comment %}